goharbor/harbor-helm/README.md

 # Helm Chart for Harbor

 **Notes:** The master branch is in heavy development, please use the other stable versions instead.
-A highly available solution for Harbor based on chart can be find [here](docs/High%20Availability.md).
+A highly available solution for Harbor based on chart can be found [here](docs/High%20Availability.md).
 And refer to the [guide](docs/Upgrade.md) to upgrade the existing deployment.

 This repository, including the issues, focuses on deploying Harbor chart via helm.
 For functionality issues or Harbor questions, please open issues on [goharbor/harbor](https://github.com/goharbor/harbor)